mattvaldes/jwttool/README.md

 # jwttool
-tool for manipulating JSON web tokens
+tool for creating and manipulating JSON web tokens